310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% endbubble %}

 {% bubble Kuro %}
-Thanks to that, though, we discovered Kanzaki's unexpected talent.
+Thanks to that, though, we discovered Kanzaki’s unexpected talent.
 {% endbubble %}

 {% bubble Chiaki sad %}
 Hmm, well… Maybe that kind of thing is more your unit’s style.

-…In our case, it didn't work.
+…In our case, it didn’t work.

-“Don't do everything for them, but keep your distance and watch over them.
+“Don’t do everything for them, but keep your distance and watch over them.
 By doing so, we can encourage them to grow and become independent.”

-That's what I wanted to do, and to some extent it worked.
+That’s what I wanted to do, and to some extent it worked.
 But before that theory and those efforts bore fruit, it all went back to the way it was.

 What exactly went wrong with us…?
 Was it bad luck, the times, or was it just—
 {% endbubble %}